lidofinance/alerting-forta/ethereum/README.md

 - LOW-DEPOSIT-EXECUTOR-BALANCE - Deposit executor balance below threshold
 - Alerts on the admin events in Lido DAO contracts

+### Easy-track

+Notifications about EasyTrack events

+**Alerts:**

+- Alerts on the events in EasyTrack contracts

+### Lido-oracle

+ETH2 Oracles monitoring

+**Alerts:**

+- SLOPPY-LIDO-ORACLE - Detect oracles than has not participated in quorum for a long time
+- LIDO-ORACLE-OVERDUE - Delay in Oracles report
+- LIDO-ORACLE-LOW-BALANCE - Low balance of the Lido Oracle
+- LIDO-ORACLE-REPORT - Details about the latest oracle report
+- LIDO-ORACLE-REWARDS-DECREASED - Beacon chain rewards decreased compared to the previous period
+- Alerts on the admin events in Lido Oracle contract

+### Pools-balances

+Monitoring and alerting about balances of the main stETH LPs

+**Alerts:**

+- \[CURVE|BALANCER\]-POOL-IMBALANCE - Curve Pool is imbalanced
+- \[CURVE|BALANCER\]-POOL-IMBALANCE-RAPID-CHANGE - Curve Pool rapid imbalance change
+- \[CURVE|BALANCER|CURVE-WETH\]-POOL-SIZE-CHANGE - significant changes in pool size

+### Pools-rewards

+Monitoring and alerting about rewards for the main stETH LPs

+**Alerts:**

+- LDO-\[CURVE|BALANCER\]-REWARDS-PROLONGED - Rewards for the pool prolonged
+- LDO-\[CURVE|BALANCER\]-REWARDS-STILL-NOT-PROLONGED - Period is about to end but rewards not prolonged
+- LDO-\[CURVE|BALANCER\]-REWARDS-EXPIRED-NO-LDO - Rewards period expired but no LDO left for the new period
+- LDO-\[CURVE|BALANCER\]-REWARDS-EXPIRATION - Rewards will expire soon

+### Proxy-watcher

+Alerting for the proxy implementation changes

+**Alerts:**

+- PROXY-IMPL-CHANGED - Implementation of one of the Lido proxies has changed

 ## Development

 Edit `~/.forta/forta.config.json` and set `jsonRpcUrl` to your JSON-RPC provider.
 Install deps: